coalesceio/Dynamic-Table-Nodes/README.md

 ### Dynamic Table Redeployment

 After the Dynamic Table Work has deployed for the first time into a target environment, subsequent deployments may result in either altering the Dynamic Table or recreating the Dynamic table.

 If a Dynamic Table is altered this will run two stages:

-* **Stage 1: Alter Dynamic Table**
-  * This stage will execute an `ALTER` statement and alter the Dynamic Table in the target environment setting the new parameters.
+* **Alter Dynamic Table**:This stage will execute an `ALTER` statement and alter the Dynamic Table in the target environment setting the new parameters.
-* **Stage 2: Refresh Dynamic Table**
-  * This stage will refresh the Dynamic Table so that data is available after refresh is complete.
+* **Refresh Dynamic Table**:This stage will refresh the Dynamic Table so that data is available after refresh is complete.

 ### Altering the Dynamic Table

 There are three config changes that if made in isolation or all-together will result in an `ALTER` statement to modify the Dynamic Table in the target environment.